thebalaa/project-root/docs/Governance.md

   - **Treasury management**
     - A treasury will be created to fund enhancements to the ecosystem.
   - **Fee allocation**
-    - Publishing information to the network.
+    - Publishing information to the network (30%)
-    - Processes will need to be in place to ensure the cost per KB/MB is relatively stable.
+    - Processes will need to be in place to ensure the cost per KB/MB is relatively stable
-    - Rewards for participation in governance.
+    - Rewards for participation in governance (20%)
-    - Rewards for contribution of data to the network.
-    - Treasury allocation to fund overall improvements to the community.
+    - Treasury allocation to fund overall improvements to the community (5%)
-    - Paranet operators
+    - Paranet operators (15%)
-    - Full node operators
+    - Full node operators (30%)

 - **Centralized World Adapter**
   - **Structure**